List of countries by gross national savings

 This is a list of countries by gross national savings.
-Gross national saving is derived by deducting final consumption expenditure from Gross national disposable income, and consists of personal saving, plus business saving, plus government saving, but excludes foreign saving.
-The figures are presented as a percent of GDP.
+Gross national saving is derived by deducting final consumption expenditure from gross national disposable income, and consists of personal saving, plus business saving, plus government saving, but excludes foreign saving.
 A negative number indicates that the economy as a whole is spending more income than it produces, thus drawing down national wealth.